cramey/lua-fastcgi/README.md

 lua-fastcgi is a sandboxed Lua backend for FastCGI.
 That is, you can write Lua scripts that serve up web pages.
 Options exist in lua-fastcgi.lua to configure a fixed amount of memory, cpu usage, and output bytes for each request.
-While sandboxed, lua-fastcgi supports a limit set of functions.
+While sandboxed, lua-fastcgi supports a limited set of functions.
 If sandboxing is disabled, lua-fastcgi loads the standard libraries and users may load modules as needed.